M4C Logo AHRC Logo

 • Current: Sept.
 2020 - present: Audited modules: 'Corpus Linguistics' at Birmingham City University, autumn semester 2021 (online); 'Creative Non-Fiction' at Birmingham City University, autumn semester 2021 (in person); 'Reading Into Writing' at Birmingham City University, spring semester 2021 (online); 'Qualitative Research Writing Workshop' at the University of Georgia, autumn semester 2020 (online).

-• Current: Nov.
+• Nov.
 2020 - Nov.
 2023 : Postgraduate Representative to the Institute of English Studies (IES) Advisory Council.

 • July 2022: Postgraduate Peer-reviewer for Iperstoria.